sk-guritech/Hub-Port-Controller/README.md

 # Hub-Port-Controller
-You can controller USB hub port power feature and view port status by this script.
+You can control USB hub port power feature and view port statuses by this script.

 ## Usage
 ```